Woman Refuses to Move Car Blocking Narrow Alley

 The incident serves as a reminder for parents to pay closer attention to both the management of valuable belongings and their children’s behavior and social interactions in order to prevent similar situations from occurring.

-Vietnamese detectives agency https://vietnamdetectives.com
+Vietnamese detectives agency, visit us at: https://vietnamdetectives.com

 Two Ringleaders Prosecuted in Lao Cai Mass Brawl Case